María Martínez-Cañas: Art

 Despite growing up in Puerto Rico, Martínez-Cañas has always felt more Cuban than Puerto Rican, but she first felt at home when visiting Spain in 1984.
 During this visit she began combining her graphic designs with maps, initially with those that Christopher Columbus sketched on his voyages to the New World.
 Documents related to Cuba often have formed the basis for Martínez-Cañas's photographs and are sometimes contrasted with door and windows that suggest openings and closings; the revealed and the hidden.
 Some of her later work has been creating photograms by placing vegetative matter from her backyard between photographic paper and a light source.

 She received a grant from the National Endowment for the Arts (1988) and her work has received many awards, including the Civitella Ranieri Foundation Fellowship in Umbertide, Italy (2014).
-Her works can be founds in the Los Angeles County Museum of Art, the Lowe Art Museum, the University of Miami, the Museum of Modern Art, and the Whitney Museum of American Art, among other places.
+Her works can be founds in the Los Angeles County Museum of Art, the Lowe Art Museum, the University of Miami, the Museum of Modern Art, the Whitney Museum of American Art, the Pérez Art Museum Miami, and the Smithsonian Institution, among other places.